apache/freemarker/README.md

     incubator-freemarker/src/ide-settings/IntelliJ-IDEA/Java-code-style-FreeMarker.xml
   - Under "Editor" / "Inspections", import and use incubator-freemarker/src/ide-settings/IntelliJ-IDEA/Editor-Inspections-FreeMarker.xml
+  - Copy the copyright header comment from some of the java files, then under "Editor" / "Copyrigth" / "Copyrigth Profiles" click "+", enter "ASL2" as name, then pase the copyright header.
+Delete the `/*` and ` */` lines, and the ` *` prefixes (to select columns of text, hold Alt while selecting with the mouse.)
+Then go back to "Copyrigth" in the tree, and set "Default project copyright" to "ASL2".
 - Testing your setup:
   - You may do "Bulild"/"Build project" (Ctrl+F9) to see if everyting compiles now.
   - You may ran the `test` task of the root project with Gradle to see that everything works as